|

 go to the drivers handbook section, click service

-index, then handbook index and take a look through the sections.
+index, then handbook index and take a look through the sections, general cab and vehicle maintained, fan / pas belt tensioning etc.

 The Brochure index has links to colour and black